TntMatthew/DistanceSpectrumAutosplitter/readme.md

 This is a Spectrum plugin that provides automatic splits, resets, and an IGT timer for Distance speedruns through LiveSplit Server.

+This is pretty much fully functional at this point, though there may be a few bugs and egde cases that I haven't considered.
+The only real thing this lacks is that the splits are not customizable, they are hardcoded.
+I'm not sure if I'll bother changing that, though since this is open source, you can feel free to do whatever.

-This is very early in development.
-I haven't actually used this in a full run yet, so I don't know if everything works properly (though it should).
-This supports quite a few categories.
-It is set to Adventure by default.
-If you want to change the category, you can edit the config file in `Distance_Data/Spectrum/Settings`.
+The autosplitter category is set to Adventure by default, you can edit the config file in `Distance_Data/Spectrum/Settings` if you want to change that.

 The current available categories are Adventure, Sprint SS, Challenge SS, All Arcade Levels, and All Levels.
 If the `category` key in the aformentioned config file is not any one of those, it will use the default